Quebe/SQL-Algorithms/README.md

 ## Temporal - Date Segment Manipulation

+### Date Segment - Align Within Table

+[dbo].[DateSegments_AlignWithinTable]

+Aligns multi-layered, segmented information within a table by a partition so that each segment will break with evenly.
+This enables easier aggregation when needing to prioritize information stored across multiple segments within a single partition.

 ### Date Segment - Gap Fill

 [dbo].[DateSegments_FillGap]

 Creates null (or fake) date segments for a temporal table/data set to ensure that there are no gaps between segments.
 Is used as a dependency for "DateSegments_Merge" function.

+### Date Segment - Merge By Grow

+[dbo].[DateSegments_MergeByGrow]

+### Date Segment - Merge Tables

+[dbo].[DateSegments_MergeTables]